openclimatefix/uk-pvnet-app/README.md

 ### Forecast checks

-After the ML models has run, we check the following
+After the ML models have run, we check the following
 - The forecast is not above 110% of the national capacity.
 - The forecast is not above 100 GW, anything above 30 GW we get a warning
 - If the forecast goes up and then down more than 500 MW we get an error.
 A warning is made for 250 MW.
 This stops zig-zag forecasts.